Jachdich/text-meme-editor/README.md

     - p to switch to pen tool (draws with selected character)
     - o to switch to paint tool (changes colour of chars)
     - t to switch to text tool (type characters directly)
+    - f to switch to flood fill tool (changes colour of similarly coloured regions)
     - g to set the current foreground and background colour to the colour of the currently selected character
     - h to set colours like g and also set the pen char to the currently selected character
     - enter to toggle pen down